 Worship at Berea College

-In order to aid the College in fulfilling its mission , the Campus Christian Center plans and offers diverse experiences of Christian worship for the community of Berea College.
-In addition, the Campus Christian Center supports and encourages students from other religious traditions to participate in their own forms of worship.
+In order to aid the College in fulfilling its mission and to support its commitment to Christian heritage, the Campus Christian Center (CCC) plans and offers diverse experiences of Christian worship for the community of Berea College.
+Because Christians at the College come from many different Christian communities and traditions, the Center offers many different kinds or patterns of Christian worship.
+Additionally, the CCC supports and encourages students from other religious traditions to participate in their own forms of worship.
 Because Berea College does not require students to hold membership in a Christian church or any other religious community, the College does not require students to attend worship.
 Religious practice of any kind remains voluntary at Berea College.

-Worship in Danforth Chapel
+Chapel Service: Worship in Danforth Chapel

 Major Events of Worship on Campus